tapirdata/wson/README.md

 ### WSON

+This is an informal description of the WSON-Syntax.
+There is also an EBNF-file in the doc-directory and a [syntax-diagram](http://tapirdata.github.io/wson/doc/wson.xhtml) created from it.

 #### Escaping

 There 8 special characters: `{`, `}`, `[`, `]`, `#`, `:`, `|`, `` ` ``.
 If they occur in strings the will be escaped using these counterparts: